TanavP2112/trading-model-projects/pred_market_vn_rev_mom/README.md

 $$\widehat{\theta}_m \in \arg\min_{\theta} \sum_{i \in \mathcal{T}_m^{\text{train}}} V_i \left\lbrace \log h_i^2(\theta) + \frac{\varepsilon_i^2}{h_i^2(\theta)} \right\rbrace$$

 I want to discuss a little bit about why the paper decided to use QMLE as an estimator for the GARCH (and subsequent) models.
-In general, normal volatility forecasting models (ARCH AND GARCH) are meant for financial return series.
+In general, normal volatility forecasting models (ARCH AND GARCH) are meant for asset return series.
 As such, you would typically test for stationarity via the Augmented Dickey-Fuller (ADF) Test.

-However, Gaussian QMLE is very robust.
-The conditions are as follows:
+However, Kalshi contracts generate price innovations that are fundamentally different because they represent binary probabilities strictly bounded between \([0, 1]\).
+Because of these strict bounds, the conditional distribution of the innovations (\(z*{t}\)) is highly non-Gaussian, displaying heavy non-linearities and bounded support.
+This is where the robustness of Gaussian QMLE becomes essential.
+Under QMLE, even if the true conditional distribution of \(z*{t}\) is non-normal, the parameter estimates remain consistent and asymptotically normal:\(\^{\theta }_{M}\xrightarrow{p}\theta _{0}\quad \text{as}\quad T\rightarrow \infty \)

 Let $$y_t$$ represent the price model innovations of a prediction market contract at time $$t$$.
 The conditional mean and variance are